wendybalaja/GJ/README.md

 # GJ

-This is the final project of CSC294 in 2019Fall.
+Group Joining is the final project of CSC294.